-This tutorial will explain us about the use of MAX function in Excel.
+This tutorial will explain us about the use of Max function in Excel.
 Max function is used to find the maximum or the largest value in the cells.
 This function helps us to locate where the maximum data is located in the spreadsheet.
 In 2003 version only 30 arguments could be provided.
-However in the 2007 version and later 255 arguments can be provided.
+However, in the 2007 version and later 255 arguments can be provided.

-=MAX(number1, [number2]…) where number stands for the range of cells you want to find the maximum value of.
+The formula to find the Max value in the spreadsheet is =MAX(number1, [number2]…) where number stands for the range of cells you want to find the maximum value of.

 To carry out Max function we must keep the following points in mind.

-1. MAX Function ignores empty cells.
+- Max Formula ignores empty cells.

-3. Arguments must contain numbers or reference to numbers.
+- Arguments must contain numbers or reference to numbers.

-4. MAX Function ignores logical values and True and False Values.
+- Max Function ignores logical values and True and False Values.

-Where is MAX Function in Excel?
+Where is the Max Function in Excel?

 Max function is found at 2 places in the Ribbon.

-The first place is in the Home tab ribbon > Editing group > AutoSum drop down > Select Max.
+The first place is in the Home tab ribbon > Editing group > Autosum dropdown > Select Max.

 The second place is in the Formula tab ribbon > Functional Library > Statistical function > Select Max.

-You have seen above how the Max function works in the spreadsheet.
+You have seen above how the Max formula works in the spreadsheet.
 It helps you to get the greatest return in the spreadsheet.
 The video will help you know more about its use in Excel.